Xorlent/Canary-Cloudflare/README.md

    - Click on the "Quick Edit" button at the top right area of the page
      - Copy and paste the full contents of the canary-request.js file into the editor window and click "Save and deploy."
 6. Log in to your [Canary account](https://canary.tools)
     - Click on the "Gear" and then "Global Settings" to go to the Global Settings page.
     - Click on Webhooks and paste the canary-block URL from step 4 into the "Generic" option and click "Add."
+### Using
+#### With everything configured, you can trigger a Canary event and simply open a file browser to the https://canary-request.organization.workers.dev URL to view the live IP list